thiagotobiasturk/Appium-TS-Cucumber-Mobile/README.md

 ├── .eslintrc.cjs           # ESLint configuration
-├── .gitignore              # Files and directories to be ignored by Git ├── generateReport.js       # Script to generate reports ├── LICENSE                 # Dependency lock file to ensure consistent versions ├── Macintosh.txt           # Dependency lock file to ensure consistent versions ├── package-lock.json       # Dependency lock file to ensure consistent versions ├── package.json            # Project dependencies and scripts ├── README.md               # This file
+├── .gitignore              # Files and directories to be ignored by Git ├── generateReport.js       # Script to generate reports ├── LICENSE                 # License file
+├── Macintosh.txt           # Text file displayed in the terminal at the start of the test run ├── package-lock.json       # Dependency lock file to ensure consistent versions ├── package.json            # Project dependencies and scripts ├── printFile.js            # Script to print the contents of Macintosh.txt to the terminal ├── README.md               # This file
 └── tsconfig.json           # TypeScript configuration